banne001/KidsLearn/README.md

   * All database layer is under model in data-layer.php. kidUser and creations are the related table(one to many relationship).

 :heavy_check_mark: Data can be viewed and added.
-  * Database layer uses PDO and prepared statements to add, retrive, and delete from the database.
-User and Creation table are related.
+  * Database layer uses PDO and prepared statements to add, retrieve, and delete from the database.

 :heavy_check_mark: Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.
   * True

 :heavy_check_mark: Uses OOP, and defines multiple classes, including at least one inheritance relationship.
   * 3 classes.
 User, ProUser, and creation.
-ProUser extends User and contains all fields such as name, grade, username, and password.
+User contains all fields such as name, grade, username, and password.
+ProUser extends User and contains all fields from user and subject.
 Creation contains fields such as name, description, type, and image to hold any creation made by user.

 :heavy_check_mark: Contains full Docblocks for all PHP files and follows PEAR standards.
   * All PHP files contains DocBlock and Follows Pear Standards.

 :heavy_check_mark: Has full validation on the client side through JavaScript and server side through PHP.
-  * User and ProUser sign up, and Creation form has full validation on client through JavaScript and server side through PHP.
+  * User and ProUser sign up, and Creation form has full validation on client through JavaScript under scripts folder and server side through PHP.

 :heavy_check_mark: All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
   * All functions and files are commented.